learn-academy-2021-bravo/week-5-assessment-JJSanch/interview-questions.md

   Your answer: Object-relational mapping allows for data to searched for and organized based on objects.

-  Researched answer:  ORM lets one query and manipulate date from a databse using an object oriented program.
+  Researched answer:  ORM lets one query and manipulate date from a database using an object oriented program.